andrinr/jaxcad/README.md

 > **⚠️ Experimental Project** - Not a full CAD system.
 A fun exploration into differentiable geometry modeling with JAX.
 For now most of the code is vibe coded and very much a work in progress.

 Differentiable signed distance functions (SDFs) for shape design and optimization.
-The goal is:
+The desired features are:

 - A **fluent API** for building complex 3D geometry that is easy to read and write.
-- Differentiability is enabled with a JIT compiler that translates a geometry description into functional JAX friendly code.
+- Fully differentiable with a custom computational graph transofmration that maps a geometry description into functional JAX friendly code.
 - A **parametric system** to mark which parameters are free/fixed for gradient-based optimization.
 - A set of constraints that can be composed to express design intent.
 The degrees of freedom for the parameters should be automatically inferred from the constraints.
+- A way to compress designs into simple arithemtic sequences that can be imported and executed in other languages such as GLSL, Rust, Slang.

 The dream: